ProjectMerlinDAO/Merlin-Smart-contracts/README.md

 Thank you for supporting Project Merlin.
 Together, we're democratizing the future of project funding and governance!

-This enhanced README provides detailed information on all aspects of your project, including the token mechanics, ensuring that users and developers have a clear understanding of how to engage with and contribute to Project Merlin.
-Adjust any links or details to fit the actual setup of your project and its online presence.

 ## Getting Started

 To get started with Project Merlin, clone this repository and install the necessary dependencies.